THE FRAMING GAME - TEST YOUR

-In order to see 3D your brain has to use the visual information from both eyes.
+In order to see 3D and with stereo depth perception your brain has to use the visual information from both eyes.
 If the two eye views are too different and cannot be matched up, the brain will be forced to make a choice.
 It will reject all or part of the information from one eye.
-The brain can suppress or turn off visual information it cannot use.
+The brain can ignore, suppress or turn off visual information it cannot use.

-The Framing Game can tell you whether both your eyes are TURNED ON at the same time.
+The Framing Game can tell you whether both your eyes are TURNED ON at the same time (binocular vision).
 The illustration to the left demonstrates what should happen.

-- Center your nose over the brown eye below.
+- Center your nose over the brown eye (iris) below.

 - Focus your eyes on the single brown eye.